ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 - The walkthrough, included the use case, images and/or videos
 - Why you picked the tool or tools you chose

----

-## **Task 3:** Security Questions

-Security questions are still often used to confirm your identity in online services

-Work with this **Account recovery chatbot** and try to reset the password of a long lost account called **PewDie** that may have once belonged to the internet personality **Felix Kjellberg**

-When you are successful, download the conversation in JSON format and return it

-//chatbot in not currently hosted//

----

 [^1]: [Pentesting frameworks](https://www.mitnicksecurity.com/blog/what-is-a-pentest-framework)
 [^2]: [QR code](https://en.wikipedia.org/wiki/QR_code)